MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 If you have 1GB of available database capacity, you can convert a trial environment to production.
 You might need to free up or purchase additional capacity if the trial database exceeds 1GB.
 To determine the size of the trial database see: [Common Data Service storage capacity](capacity-storage.md).

-### How can I retain my data and resources if I don't have a way to convert the trial environment to a production environment?
+### How can I retain my data and resources if I don't have a way to convert the trial (standard) environment to a production environment?

 You can export your resources and data to another environment.
 If you want to retain them for a longer time, we recommend you create a production environment or an individual environment (with the [Power Apps Community Plan](https://powerapps.microsoft.com/communityplan/)) and export your resources to that environment.